 If you’ve never seen a Tomorrowland treasure case before, I’ll give you the lowdown: Every year they are a surprise (unless you see a leak from one of the first people to get them) and they are linked to the theme.
-They are always really well made, a literal ornamental piece you can keep forever (I’m not even exaggerating) and they usually contain some kind of cool feature, such as a lock and key box, a music box or like last years seahorse necklace.
-Also a leaflet about the festival and your Tomorrowland bracelet.
+They are always really well made, a literal ornamental piece you can keep forever (I’m not even exaggerating) and they usually contain some kind of cool feature, such as a lock and key box, a music box, or a book.

 > Help!
 I Haven’t Received My Bracelet/I’ve Lost My Bracelet

 Although rare, some boxes never arrive at their destination and again, don’t panic, just contact them and they will arrange for you to pick up your bracelet at will-call.

 You can also pick up treasure boxes here too if they have any spare.
 If you lose your bracelet at the festival or it stops working (happened to my partner last year), then go straight to will-call to get a new one (and your old one will be cancelled before someone finds it and spends it).

 This is why it’s important that it’s personalised to your name, so they can give you a new one.
 If it’s not in your name, you won’t be getting back in!
 So don’t forget to take your ID to Tomorrowland.

 What’s the Difference Between Weekend 1 and Weekend 2?